 Fair Use Notice:

 This web site may contain copyrighted material the use of which may not always have been specifically authorized by the copyright owner.
-We are making such material available in our efforts to advance understanding of political, human, cultural, religious, social, and related issues.
-We believe this constitutes a “fair use” of any such copyrighted material as provided for in section 107 of U.S. Copyright Law.
-For more information go to https://www.law.cornell.edu/uscode/text/17/107.
-If you wish to use copyrighted material from this site for purposes of your own that go beyond “fair use”, you must obtain permission from the copyright owner.
+In accordance with our non-profit mission, we are making such material available as part of our efforts to advance understanding of, and education in, religious, human, cultural, political, social, and related issues.
+We believe this constitutes “fair use” under section 107 of U.S. Copyright Law, where limited use of copyrighted material is permitted for purposes such as criticism, commentary, news reporting, teaching, scholarship, and research.
+For more information, go to https://www.law.cornell.edu/uscode/text/17/107.
+If you wish to use copyrighted material from this web site for purposes of your own that go beyond “fair use”, you must obtain permission from the copyright owner.

 If you claim the copyright to any material displayed or linked on this web site and would like for it to be removed, or if you believe that our use of it does not constitute “fair use” under U.S. Copyright Law as explained above, please send us a request for removal using our Contact Form here.
 All requests will be handled promptly, but please allow up to 48 hours for removal.

 The logo we display on our web site (pictured left) and in our branding material is actually the coat of arms of the Holy See during the state of sede vacante, that is, during the time when there is no Pope reigning (the so-called interregnum, the time period between the death of the most current Pope and the election of a new one).
 The keys of St. Peter (cf. Mt 16:19) are always part of the Holy See’s coat of arms, but when there is a Pope reigning, the tiara (papal crown) is placed above the keys.
 During the sede vacante period, the tiara is replaced by what’s called the umbraculum, an umbrella-like canopy, to symbolize the absence of a Pope.